 Here are the 4 steps (along with all the materials you'll need):

-A band performance for potential beginners, showing the band in action — playing entertaining music, showing off the instruments, and having fun.
+A performance for potential beginners, showing the group in action — playing entertaining music, showing off the instruments, and having fun.

 Let them hold and try the instruments.
 Give them a music aptitude test to prove they have talent.

-3. Invite Them To Join - Invitations to join the band and demonstrating instruments
+3. Invite Them To Join - Invitations to join the band or orchestra and demonstrating instruments

-Choose your beginners, issue official invitations, and congratulate them on "making the band."
+Choose your beginners, issue official invitations, and congratulate them on making the ensemble.

-Meet or communicate with the parents, answer their questions, and encourage their support for the child joining band.
+Meet or communicate with the parents, answer their questions, and encourage their support for the child joining band or orchestra.